The Ultimate Guide to Weeb Culture: 2025 Edition

 The Sacred Texts (Anime & Manga)

-• Dragon Ball Z: Screaming = power scaling
+• Dragon Ball Z: Screaming = power scaling.

-• Attack on Titan: Depression with giants
+• Attack on Titan: Depression with giants that every weeb recommends to newcomers.

 Convention Culture: Where Weebs Congregate

-• Adults argue about fictional character ages
+• Adults argue about fictional character ages.

-• Everyone becomes an expert photographer
+• Everyone becomes an expert photographer.

-The Waifu Wars: Serious Business
+The Waifu Wars: Serious Weeb Business

 Nothing divides the community faster than waifu preferences.
 These aren’t just cartoon crushes.
 They’re deeply held philosophical positions that can determine friendships, forum bans, and occasionally, restraining orders.